goetz-markgraf/gamma-library/LEARN_GAMMA.md

     # change the value bound to the name "mutable!" with a new value (20).
 Only names that end
     # with a "!" can be mutated
     set mutable! = 20

+    # is is an "if" expression that evaluate the second or third expression, depending
+    # on the result of the first expression (predicate)
+    a > 2 ? "a is bigger that 2" : "a is smaller or equal to 2"
 ```

-Everything else is an expression.
+Everything else is an normal expression.

+Every Expression is either a literal value or a computed expression, mostly a function call.

 ## Value Literal